ALL TRIPS INCLUDE 6 DAY LIFT PASS - VIEW TRIPS

 Grab some street food from this awesome restaurant.
 Great value, tasty food and a generous portion sizes make this a great option while you burn off a lot of energy on the slopes in Les Arcs.
-Try the chicken burger or the crepes, the baked goods are also something special.
+Try the chicken burger or the salads, the muffins are also something special.

 L’Arpette bar and restaurant is a great place to start your après off.
 Located on the slopes, near the snow park and Arpette lifts it’s a blue run away from both Arc 1600 and 1800 it’s a restaurant

 during the day but come 3pm happy hour kicks off, the DJ begins playing tunes and the terrace becomes an open air dancefloor.

 See below for the best information on how to get to Alpe d’Huez

 Get inspiration and ideas for all things snow!